vnsny-bia/VisitContactTrace/README.md

 ```
 Run these two commands from an R session every time you want to use VisitContactTrace.
 When you run these commands, the VisitContactTrace application should launch in a web browser.
 VisitContactTrace works best in a Google Chrome browser; if you use a different browser, you can copy and paste the URL into a Google Chrome browser for the best performance.

+When you want to quit the application, follow the directions in the [Exit/Reload data section](#exitapp).

 ## Input Data Type and Structure <a name="inputdata"></a>

 The VisitContactTrace application supports a data structure commonly used for billing and clinical record documentation in community-based healthcare settings.
 This data structure is known as "encounter data" or "visit data," and was the motivation for creating this application.